cybex-gmbh/transmorpher/README.md

 ```

 The public key of the media server is available under the `/api/v*/publickey` endpoint and can be requested by any client.

+#### Email notifications

+If you want to send emails, you will need to configure a mail provider via the `MAIL_` `.env` keys.
+For more information, check the [Laravel Mail documentation](https://laravel.com/docs/12.x/mail).

+Available email notifications:

+- New Api Version Notice: `php artisan mail:new-api-version-notice <newApiVersion>`
+- Api Version Deprecation Notice `php artisan mail:deprecation-notice <deprecatedApiVersion>`

+These will be sent to all users.

 ### Cloud Setup